-There are approximately 500 Title V facilities in Pennsylvania that may be subject to this proposed rulemaking.
-This proposed rulemaking would affect owners and operators of major NOX emitting or VOC emitting facilities, or both, for which no RACT requirements for sources have been otherwise established in Chapter 129.
-These sources include those that are not regulated elsewhere in Chapter 129 or through implementation of CTG recommendations for a source category.
-The owners and operators of affected facilities existing on or before August 3, 2018, and currently subject to RACT requirements implemented under §§ 129.51, 129.52(a)-(k) and Table I categories 1-11, 129.52a-129.52e, 129.54-129.63a, 129.64-129.69, 129.71, 129.72, 129.73, 129.75, 129.77 and 129.101-129.107 may already have the applicable RACT limitations included in their permit to comply with the applicable regulation.
-The requirements of this proposed rulemaking would also apply to a modification at an existing source after August 3, 2018, that results in the source or facility being considered a major NOx or major VOC emitting source or facility.
+The owners and operators of approximately 425 Title V facilities may be subject to this final-form rulemaking.
+This final-form rulemaking will apply to the owners and operators of a major NO_X emitting facility or a major VOC emitting facility, or both, for which no RACT requirements for sources have been otherwise established in Chapter 129.
+These sources include those that are not regulated elsewhere in Chapter 129 or through implementation of Department regulatory requirements consistent with EPA

+RACT recommendations for a source category.
+The owners and operators of affected facilities existing on or before August 3, 2018, and currently subject to requirements implemented under §§ 129.51, 129.52(a)-(k) and Table I categories 1-11, 129.52a-129.52e, 129.54-129.63a, 129.64-129.69, 129.71-129.75, 129.77 and 129.101-129.107 may already have the applicable RACT requirements and RACT emission limitations included in their facility permit.
+The requirements of this final-form rulemaking will also apply where the installation and operation of a new source after August 3, 2018, or a modification or change in operation after August 3, 2018, of a source that commenced operation on or before August 3, 2018, results in the source or facility becoming a major NO_x emitting facility or major VOC emitting facility.

 As described in the response to question (15), the Department has preliminarily determined that the owners and operators of approximately 10-30 affected major facilities under the Department's jurisdiction meet the definition of "small business" specified in Section 3 of the Regulatory Review Act.
 Included in this group are petroleum and coal products manufacturers; electric power generators; paper mills; pharmaceuticals manufacturers; and colleges and universities.
-The Department expects that the negative impact on these small business-sized major facilities will be minimal.
-In those instances where the owner and operator of a small business-sized major facility is not able to comply with the specified presumptive RACT requirements, the owner and operator may submit a request to meet emission limitations on either a facility-wide or system-wide NOx emissions averaging basis.
-System-wide emissions averaging must be among sources under common control of the same owner or operator in this Commonwealth and within the same nonattainment area.
-The owner or operator of an air contamination source that cannot meet the applicable presumptive RACT requirement or RACT emission limitation may propose an alternative NOx RACT requirement, NOx RACT emission limitation, VOC RACT requirement or VOC RACT emission limitation under 25 Pa.
-Code § 129.114.
-The flexibility afforded by this proposed rulemaking ensures minimal negative effect on the owners and operators of affected major facilities/small businesses and their operations.
+The Department expects that any negative impacts on the owners and operators of these small business-sized major facilities will be minimal.
+In those instances where the owner and operator of a small business-sized major facility is not able to comply with the specified presumptive RACT requirements, the owner and operator may submit a request to meet emission limitations on either a facility-wide or system-wide NO_x emissions averaging basis.
+System-wide emissions averaging must be among sources under common control of the same owner or operator in this Commonwealth and within the same ozone nonattainment area.
+The owner or operator of an air contamination source that cannot meet the applicable presumptive RACT requirement or RACT emission limitation may propose an alternative NO_x RACT requirement, NO_x RACT emission limitation, VOC RACT requirement or VOC RACT emission limitation under § 129.114.
+The flexibility afforded by this final-form rulemaking includes the administratively efficient and less resource intensive process in final-form § 129.114(i)(1) to submit analyses demonstrating that RACT II controls remain RACT for the 2015 8-hour ozone standard.
+This process does not require the owner or operator to pay a fee or costs for the newspaper notices associated with public participation and public hearing requirements to satisfy the CAA requirements for SIP submittals.
+This will ensure minimal negative effect on the owners and operators of potentially affected small business-sized major facilities and their operations.